erikrose/parsimonious/README.rst

   instructions about how to turn the resulting tree into some kind of other representation.
 This is limiting when you want to do several different things with a tree: for example, render wiki markup to HTML *or* to text.
 * Good error reporting.
-I want the parser to work *with* me as I develop a grammar.
+We want the parser to work *with* us as we develop a grammar.